 Who Janie is; who she is not

 - Janie squashes dissent on patient groups and bans people for having a different opinion.
-Boy I sound like a real SHREW. lol.
-To the contrary, I wouldn’t be where I am today if I didn’t listen to differences of opinion…or more aptly, didn’t listen to “patient experiences”.
+This is mostly based on certain groups I used to own.
+Boy I sounded like a real SHREW. lol.
+To the contrary, I wouldn’t be where I am today as the creator of STTM if I didn’t listen to differences of opinion…or more aptly, didn’t listen to “patient experiences”.
 So what is interpreted as “not listening” is actually knowing that “patient experiences” say otherwise to certain “opinions”.
-As far as banning someone, I have a light hand compared to other colleagues in their own groups, and I work hard to make someone work in the group.
+As far as banning someone, I’ve always had a light hand compared to other colleagues in their own groups, and I work hard to make someone work in the group.
 But when a person is disruptive in behavior to the harmony of the group and health of individuals, yes, you will be removed.
 Of course, this kind of person is going to say they were removed because of a difference of opinion, failing to see how disruptive they are, even when everyone else sees it.

 - Janie wants to ban T4 medications: Boy, wouldn’t I be one powerful chick if I was going to do that!
 But the truth is, there is a place for T4-only.
 Some just may like it, and others may want to combine it with synthetic T3, like vegetarians or those with religious reasons to prefer it.
 Instead, my energy focuses on informing those on T4 why they may have depression, or high cholesterol, or rising blood pressure, or symptoms related to poorly functioning adrenals, and more.
 My energy is also focused on helping patients and their doctors find out about the superiority of natural desiccated thyroid (as has been shown repeatedly by patients all over the world) and how to make it work for you.